offsoc/kolab/README.md

 ** Backup/restore the volumes
 ** Validate the deployment via './kolabctl selfcheck'

-## Host Requirements
+### Host Requirements
 * podman
 * openssl
+* Approx. 10GB of disk space for image storage

+### Who is this for?

+The podman deployment is suitable as a basis for a private use deployment.
+It is likely that adjustments will be required to match your exact needs.

+Please note that to run this in production expertise is required.
+If you do not understand the individual underlying components it is not recommended to run a production deployment.

+### Deployment

+To deploy kolab on a host with a public IP and domain name the following steps are required:

+* Run 'HOST=kolab.example.com PUBLIC_IP=yourpublicip ADMIN_PASSWORD=youradminpassword ./kolabctl configure'
+* Run 'ADMIN_PASSWORD=youradminpassword ./kolabctl deploy'
+* Validate the installation via './kolabctl selfcheck'

-## Update
+### Update

 To update the containers without removing the data:

 * git pull
 * Run "./kolabctl update"

-## Backup / Restore
+### Backup / Restore

 The "./kolabctl backup" script will stop all containers, snapshot the volumes to the backup/ directory, and restart the containers.

 "./kolabctl restore"  will stop all containers, restore the volumes from tarballs in the backup/ directory, and restart the containers.

+### Reset

+"./kolabctl reset" will delete all data volumes to restart a deployment from scratch.

+To reconfigure as well use the '--force' option to './kolabctl configure'

-# Customization
+### Customization

 To customize the installation, copy config.prod and adjust to your liking.

-To generate a new .env based on that configuration 'env CONFIG=config.custom ./kolabctl configure --force'.
-You can then deploy the configuration using 'env CONFIG=config.custom ./kolabctl deploy --reset'.

-Please note that './kolabctl deploy --reset' will remove any existing data.
+To deploy the new configuration, pass the 'CONFIG=config.custom' environment variable to the configure and deploy steps above.

-## Alternative configurations
+### Alternative configurations

-Everything but config.prod is for development or demo purposes:
+Everything but config.prod is for development or demo purposes.
-* config.prod: A docker environment with just an admin account prepared.
-A starting point for a production environment.
-* config.demo: A docker environment with demo data included.
-* config.docker-dev: A development environment with everything running in docker.
-Includes a cyrus-murder.
-Don't use unless you know what you're doing.
-* config.host-dev: Run only dependencies in docker with ports exposed, and expect kolab4 to be run locally.
-Don't use unless you know what you're doing.
-* config.legacy: A docker environment that includes ldap and other legacy components.
-Don't use unless you know what you're doing.

-# Use the ansible setup
+## Use the ansible setup

-The ansible/ directory contains setup scripts to setup a fresh Fedora system with a kolab deployment.
+The ansible/ directory contains setup scripts to setup a fresh Fedora system with a podman based kolab deployment.
 Modify the Makefile with the required variables and then execute `make setup`.

 This will configure the remote system and execute the above steps.

-# Use the kubernetes deployment
+## Use the kubernetes deployment

 A helm chart and prebuilt images for a kubernetes deployment are available here: https://mirror.apheleia-it.ch/pub/kolab-kubernetes-latest.tar.gz